JoseRoca/AfxNova/docs/File Management /CTextStream Class.md

 #### Return value

-CBSTR.
 The text you want to write to the file.

 #### Example